 “Looking at our analytics to figure out what the most popular content from each email is and designing more content around that has been the most helpful.
 It drives my strategies for future posts so that I’m writing on what our readers care about.”

-We are throwing a lot of strategies and advice at you, so let’s pare it down to a checklist of things to consider when it comes to emailing your blog posts.
+We threw a lot of strategies and advice at you, so let’s pare it down to a checklist of things to consider when it comes to emailing blog posts:

-Find the perfect cadence to email your blog posts whether it’s every time you publish or a monthly digest of your blog posts
+Find the perfect cadence for emailing blog posts whether it’s every time you publish or a monthly digest of your blog posts